Children’s Dentist Darwin

 When should my child start going to the dentist?

 The Australian Dental Association states that ‘as a general rule of thumb, it is time for a dental visit when your baby’s first tooth becomes visible, or they reach 12 months old – whichever comes first.
 If you notice anything you think is out of the ordinary before this time it’s better to be safe than sorry, so book an appointment straight away.
 The earlier your child visits the dentist the better.
 Prevention is better than cure and early dental visits will help protect your child from tooth decay.’

 ADA recommends a regular check-up once every 6 months to maintain good oral health.
 Decay can happen to the teeth of babies, so it is important to take preventative measures to avoid this as it can lead to complications down the track.
-Your dentist can also provide advice on common habits like thumb sucking and methods of good oral care including nutrition and teeth brushing.
+Our children’s dentist in Darwin can also provide advice on common habits like thumb sucking and methods of good oral care including nutrition and teeth brushing.